mdn/content/files/en-us/web/api/workernavigator/mediacapablities/index.md

 ---
-title: Navigator.mediaCapabilities
+title: WorkerNavigator.mediaCapabilities
-slug: Web/API/Navigator/mediaCapabilities
+slug: Web/API/WorkerNavigator/mediaCapabilities
 page-type: web-api-instance-property
-tags:
-  - API
-  - Media
-  - Media Capabilities API
-  - MediaCapabilities
-  - Navigator
-browser-compat: api.Navigator.mediaCapabilities
+browser-compat: api.WorkerNavigator.mediaCapabilities
 ---

 {{APIRef("HTML DOM")}}

-The read-only **`mediaCapabilities`** property of the {{domxref("Navigator")}} interface returns a {{domxref("MediaCapabilities")}} object that can expose information about the decoding and encoding capabilities for a given format and output capabilities as defined by the [Media Capabilities API](/en-US/docs/Web/API/Media_Capabilities_API).
+The **`mediaCapabilities`** read-only property of the {{domxref("WorkerNavigator")}} interface returns a {{domxref("MediaCapabilities")}} object that can expose information about the decoding and encoding capabilities for a given format and output capabilities as defined by the [Media Capabilities API](/en-US/docs/Web/API/Media_Capabilities_API).